 So when developing short recital programmes, or even pieces to play to family members and friends, choose works you love and can play with total conviction as opposed to offering the obvious show pieces or works with which you have little affinity.
 At a recent music festival, several competitors chose to play a couple of pieces by Einaudi.
 Not everyone’s favourite composer and only on the fringes of ‘classical’ music at most, but these pupils played with such joy producing beautiful colours from the instrument that they waltzed off with first and second prize.
 Their playing convinced me of their love for the music and the instrument.

 Another moot point is the need for a ‘varied’ programme.
 Certainly playing the same type of music for an hour would be dull, but it is possible to perform works by the same composer (or genre) which are both complimentary and completely captivating.
 It’s more important to ensure variety of colour, tempo and character than selecting multiple composers or periods of music.
-So if Minimalism is your love (it certainly is one of mine), then find a few pieces illustrating different emotions and sonorities within that genre.
+So if Minimalism is your love, find a few pieces illustrating different emotions and sonorities within that genre.
 Perform these exquisitely and you may just have found a winning combination.
 However, it does take a brave pianist, at whatever level, to feel so comfortable with a particular composer or musical genre, that they are confident enough to ‘champion’ that, and only that, music.
 It also takes a brave teacher to recognise the strengths of their students and ‘allow’ the student to specialise.

 It’s really not about abandoning those works which must be studied to ensure a well-formed musical education, but rather finding music beyond this, in order to inspire and encourage improvement and personal growth.
 By delving into the depths of the piano repertoire you may find exciting new musical paths and hopefully it will be a happy voyage of discovery too.